ameyalambat128/ameyalambat128/README.md

 # Hi, I'm [Ameya][website] 👋

+### I'm a Web Developer, UI/UX Designer and a Computer Science Freshman at Arizona State University.

 - 🌱 I’m currently learning everything!
+- 👯 My Goal is to contribute more to open source!
-- ⚡ Fun fact: I'm an International level Sport Climber and I love producing music!
+- ⚡ Fun fact: I'm an International Level Sport Climber and I love Producing Electronic Music!

 ## 📫 How to reach me: